Can you teach spelling and cursive at the very same time?

 We are now writing two sentences at a time.
 At first I allowed them to write any two sentences.
 Now the sentences have to be related—a tiny story—but always using the spelling words they have studied that day.

 They write their sentences in the notebook, so the words are right there and accessible to them.
 They can always add extra words to make a good, interesting sentence.
 I correct the extra words too, especially if they follow a spelling rule that the kids should know.

 Our cursive practice is always short and sweet, never more than five minutes.
 We often make silly sentences or stories.
 This has been a great way for us to squeeze in cursive practice, which had often been shorted before.
 Plus, this method has provided a practical and painless way to reinforce what my children are learning in spelling.

 In the past, my son always said my handwriting just looked like a bunch of squiggles to him, but now he is reading my writing fairly easily.
 Now that’s progress!

 I think the next step may be to ask Dad to write some sentences so they can practice reading other people’s cursive, too.

-Did you enjoy Linda’s story?
+Did you enjoy Lori’s story?
 Read more stories in our Real Moms, Real Kids series.

 Do you teach cursive writing?
 If so, what method do you use?